Search

 Swagger Operation Tags

-By default, all endpoints/swagger operations are tagged/grouped using the first segment of the route. you can either disable the auto-tagging by setting the tagIndex parameter to 0 or you can change the segment number which is used for auto-tagging like so:
+By default, all endpoints/swagger operations are tagged/grouped using the first segment of the route.
+You can either disable the auto-tagging by setting the AutoTagPathSegmentIndex property to 0 or you can change the segment number which is used for auto-tagging like so:

 If auto-tagging is not desirable, you can disable it and specify tags for each endpoint: